 The best thing about sustainable fashion is that it is much cheaper than shopping retail.
 Meanwhile, the pieces you find are uniquely yours, not massively produced.
 What’s more, you get to say “NO” to the infamous Fashion industry which is notorious for outsourcing to 3rd world countries, dousing clothes in strong chemicals, and not providing employees with adequate pay or working conditions.

 Items retail sales for $60 cost them around 60 cents to make.
 This is in large part because of worker exploitation and lenient environmental and labor protection laws in developing nations.
-Don’t be tricked by the fashion industry.
-Start thrifting today!

 My next post will be a look-book of my favorite thrifted pieces!
 Stay Tuned!